kant/watson-training-from-on-prem-data/README.md

 #### Performance Monitoring

-To enable continuous learning, we need to create a trigger for re-training.
+Next, we need to create a trigger for re-training.

 From your project's **Assets** tab in Watson Studio, Click your machine learning model ("Violation Predictor"), click the **Evaluation** tab, and click **Configure Performance Monitoring**.
-> Watson Studio only supports Db2 Watson on Cloud tables as Feedback tables

 Select the feedback metric, the feedback table, Trigger event (Eg: after 50 rows are added to the table)